dipaxce/Introduction-to-Python-ML/README.md

 1.Introduction to Numpy

-2.Introduction to Pandas (Upcoming)
+2.Introduction to Pandas

-3.Introduction to Matplot
+3.Introduction to Matplot (Upcoming)

+## Author: Dipesh Poudel